DataONEorg/provweek2016-demo/_posts/2016-05-17-steps2run-alice-script.markdown

 package in OAI-ORE format, including the ProvONE provenance document, the script itself, and its YW-generated workflow view.

-Steps to run Alice's script is listed as below:
+Steps to run Alice's script are listed as below:

 {% highlight ruby %}
 cd ~/Documents/C3_C4_mapping/